RV Cefas Endeavour 18/15

 |Port of return||Lowestoft, United Kingdom|

-e) Surface and bottom temperature and salinity data using ESM2 profiler/mini-CTD logger and Niskin Bottle.
+e) Surface and bottom temperature and salinity data using the ESM2 profiler/mini-CTD logger and Niskin Bottle.

-f) Length weight & maturity information using individual fish measurements, in support of the EU Data Regulation.
+f) Length, weight and maturity information from individual fish, in support of the EU Data Regulation.

-2. Total alkalinity and dissolved in/organic carbon analysis of seawater by filtration at selected stations.
+2. Total alkalinity and dissolved inorganic / organic carbon analysis of seawater by filtration at selected stations.

 4. To freeze any unusual fish species for subsequent identification / verification in the laboratory, including specimens of eelpout (Zoarces, Lycodes and Lycenchelys), sea scorpions (Cottidae, sub-area IVa only), Sebastes spp., and any unusual fish species, which may also be used in otolith research.

 5. To freeze samples of smooth-hound (Mustelus spp.) for biological studies.

 6. Record litter caught in the trawl in support of Defra projects.

 7. Retain all dead specimens of shad (Alosa spp.) and lamprey (Lampetra fluviatilis) for study by Cefas scientists.

 8. Collect fisheries acoustic continuously data at four operating frequencies (38 kHz, 120 kHz, 200 kHz and 333 kHz), using the Simrad EK60 split beam sounder.
 The data will contribute to the existing 15 year time series of acoustic data in the North Sea and will be used as part of the Defra funded project Poseidon (MF1112) to monitor changes in mackerel distribution and abundance.